Great film, but not for the reasons you might think

 I would not go so far as to call it a bad film, just hardly mediocre.
 Some good scenes for sure with just a bit of decent action but falls tragically short of expectation.

-An interesting theme expanded The second instalment of state sponsored lawlessness.
+The second instalment of state sponsored lawlessness.
 Now it is not usually the case but in this instance the second movie is better than the original.

 In the first movie we observed a family trying to protect themselves and it was rather effective in portraying them as utterly helpless.